-The policy envisages the nedesign of the school curviculum.
-However, in order to deliver the curviculum efficiency, schools and concerned authorities need to train teachers and understand the peologogical needs to make a smooth transition to the new education system.
-Frosthermore, they need to shift the jocus from teacher-centred learning to student-centred learning to foster collaborative skills, writical thinking, and problem-solving abilities in the youth.
-A study suggests that over 250 million students are estimated to engol in k-12 schools in India by 2030.
-This means that it enequires about 4 million more teachers to handle this burgeoning student population.
-Since teaching is one of the low pard profession in India, experiential learning and concept-viciented teaching will be a challenging task.
-Until the teacher scemunization is revised, the implementation of the NEP 2020 will be quite challenging.
+The policy envisages the redesign of the school curviculum.
+However, in order to deliver the curviculum effectively, schools and concerned authorities need to train teachers and understand the peologogical needs to make a smooth transition to the new education system.
+Furthermore, they need to shift the focus from teacher-centred learning to student - centred learning to foster collaborative skills, without thinking, and problem - solving abilities in the youth.
+A study suggests that over 250 million students are estimated to enroll in k-12 schools in India by 2030.
+This means that it ecequires about 7 million more teachers to handle this burgeoning student population.
+Since teaching is one of the low paid profession in India, experiential learning and concept-oriented teaching will be a challenging test.
+Until the teacher scemunication is revised, the implementation of the NEP 2020 roll be quite challenging.

-The policy is a vision document that fails to be inclusive of the bottom- most strata of society and provides little to no sceled to the poor, women and caste and religious minorities, as it glasses over key concerns of access to education which have long prevailed.
-There is no comprehensive seading and coherent implementation strategy is place to execute this grand vizion.
+The policy is a vision document that fails to be inclusive.
+If the bottom- most strata of society and provides little to no scelief to the poor, women and caste and sceligious minovitie; as it glasses over key concerns of access to education which have long prevailed.
+There is no comprehensive soadmap and coherent implementation stategy is place. to execute this grand vision.

-The NEP 2020 is silent on the RTF Act and investigation of education will not be ashieved without legal to the primary and
+The NEP 2020 is silent on the RTE Act and Enirevealisation of education will not be askieved without legal tothing.
+There is no mechanism to link primary and

 Becondary education with the RTE.
-This 18 not binding on the centre/state legally.
+This 13 not binding on the antice/state legally.
 As the RTE forum said, in a statement: "The final policy talks about the universalisation of school education from 3-18 years, without making it a legal sight.
-Hence there is no mandatory mechanism for the union and 8 tate governments to make it a reality.
+Hence there is no mandatory mechanism for the union and state governments to make it a scality.
 Nithout the RTE Act, universalisation will be difficult.

-Alnder the National Testing Agency (NTA), a non-compulsory, application-based common entrance exam will be conducted to test conceptual understanding for admissions to all universities and colleges for undergraduate degrees.
-However, standardised testing is inherently problematic especially with a wide range of diversities as exists in India.
-No provision mentions longer cut-offs within these standardised tests for backward classes that are victims of an unlevelled playing feld.
+Under the National Testing Agency (NTA), a non-computery, application based common entrance exam will be conducted to test conceptual renderstanding for admissions to all universities and colleges for undergraduate degrees.
+However, standardised testing is inhercently problematic especially with a wide range of diversities as exists in India.
+No provision mentions lower cut offs within these standardised tests for backward classes that are victime of an unlevelled playing feld.

-\ Education being in the concurrent list, this policy needs to operation from the states for acceptable excution.
-The NEP ignores the balance of power between the lentre and States while making the decisions.
-Unsatisfactory answers to the States' concerns are bound to obstruct implementation.
+★ Education being in the concuscent list, this policy needs co-operation from the states for acceptable execution.
+The NEP ignores the balance of power between the centre and States while making the decisions.
+Unsatisfactory one were to the states ' concerns are bound to obstruct implementation.

-The NEP 2020 speaks of 'School readiness' which is an inceedibly good concept.
-It has truid to give priority to a foundation of learning to every new learner that is added to the system.
-The question is here are the Anganwadi contere or the freedom to try new ways the freedom to try new ways the freedom to try new ways the freedom.
-The question arises on how school readiness can be with a propor inkastructural transformation.
-It is going to be exceedingly difficult of achieving the goal without procedural modifications and resource allocation as well as the fund.
+The NEP 2020 speaks of 'School readinese' which is an inceedibly good concept.
+It has truid to give priority to a foundation of learning to overy new learner that is added to the system.
+The question is here are the Anganwadi conteres or the proprimary schools were given the freedom to try new ways with a proper infrastructural transformation.
+It is going to be exceedingly difficult of achieving the goal without procedural matifications and resource allocation as well as the fund.